encode/django-rest-framework/docs/index.md

         url(r'^api-auth/', include('rest_framework.urls', namespace='rest_framework'))
     )

-Note that the base URL can be whatever you want, but you must include `rest_framework.urls` with the `rest_framework` namespace.
+Note that the URL path can be whatever you want, but you must include `rest_framework.urls` with the `rest_framework` namespace.

 ## Quickstart